VUEngine/vuengine.github.io/documentation/user-guide/user-input.md

 }
 ```

-The [UserInput](/documentation/api/struct-user-input/) struct, passed as a pointer to the [GameState](/documentation/api/class-game-state/) and is only valid during that call.
+The [UserInput](/documentation/api/struct-user-input/) struct, passed as a pointer to the [GameState](/documentation/api/class-game-state/) and is valid during the current game frame.
 It has the following members:

 ```cpp
 /// User's input